 Hearts of Palm Pasta

-The BEST ready to eat keto noodles
+The BEST ready to eat palm noodles

 The closest thing to actual traditional noodles is hearts of palm pasta.
 From the texture, the flavor, and the appearance - you won't miss carby pasta on the keto diet anymore.